mikeizbicki/cmc-csci181-deeplearning/hw6/README.md

    Use the `--optimizer=adam` flag to train a model using Adam instead of SGD.
-   Like SGD, Adam takes a learning rate hyperparameter, and you should experiment with different values to find the optimal value.
+   Like SGD, Adam takes a learning rate hyperparameter,

    **Question 4:**
-   What is the optimal learning rate for Adam?
+   What is the optimal learning rate for Adam? and you should experiment with different values to find the optimal value.

+   The [`torch.optim`](https://pytorch.org/docs/stable/optim.html?highlight=torch optim) module contains many other optimizers that you can use.
+   Select one of these additional optimizers to include in your code, and make the appropriate adjustments in the arguments list and training loop.

    **Question 5:**
-   Which set of hyperparameters is converging faster?
+   Which combination of optimizer/hyperparameters is converging faster?

 1. **Different types of RNNs:**
    There are three different types of RNNs is common use.